Ravnur-Inc/ams-api-replacement-demo-app/sdk-ms-azure-management-demo/Readme.md

 set Ravnur__ApiEndpoint=<RMS instance API endpoint>
 set Ravnur__ApiKey=<RMS instance API key>
 ```
 For Linux/Mac use the "export" command.
-If it is more convenient for you, you can set corresponding the settings in the appsettings.json file instead.
+If it is more convenient for you, you can set corresponding settings in the appsettings.json file.
+If you prefer using IDE then launchSettings.json file will be more convinient to you.

-5. Build and run the application:
+1. Build and run the application:
 ```
 dotnet build
 dotnet run